gabrielesh/cb-workshop-docs-test/content/1-week_1.md

 order: 1
 ---

+# Building a Digital Archive using CollectionBuilder

-# CollectionBuilder Workshop 1 - Part 1
+## CollectionBuilder Workshop 1 - Part 1

 Digital Collections & Storytelling with CollectionBuilder